Batch size

 FAQ

-Smaller batch sizes can reduce , minimize inventory levels, and provide more agility in responding to changes in customer demand or design modifications.
+Smaller batch sizes can reduce lead times, minimize inventory levels, and provide more agility in responding to changes in customer demand or design modifications.
 They can also help identify quality issues more quickly since fewer defective units would be produced before detection.

 Larger batch sizes can often lead to reduced setup and changeover times, increasing overall production efficiency.
 They can also take advantage of economies of scale, leading to potentially lower production costs per unit.